The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might have

 The best time to hike Antelope Canyon depends on your preferences: do you prefer to enjoy more solitude in the low season?
-Or you passionately want to photograph light beams in the summer season (that is also more crowded than the winter season)?
+Or do you passionately want to photograph light beams in the summer season (which is also more crowded than the winter season)?

 Antelope Canyon is breathtaking at any time of year, with and without light beams.